Optikube/optikube-operator/README.md

 ## KEDA Scalers in OptiKube
-In Optikube, the operator backend plays a crucial role in facilitating the creation and configuration of Kubernetes Event-Driven Autoscalers (KEDA), which are essential for achieving dynamic and responsive scaling.
-This capability allows Optikube to utilize resources more efficiently and adapt quickly to changing workload demands.
-Here's an in-depth look at how KEDA scalers are integrated within Optikube and how they are configured based on different optimization strategies.
+In OptiKube, the operator backend plays a crucial role in facilitating the creation and configuration of Kubernetes Event-Driven Autoscalers (KEDA), which are essential for achieving dynamic and responsive scaling.
+This capability allows OptiKube to utilize resources more efficiently and adapt quickly to changing workload demands.
+Here's an in-depth look at how KEDA scalers are integrated within OptiKube and how they are configured based on different optimization strategies.

 ### KEDA Scalers
 KEDA scalers are designed to adjust the number of pods in a Kubernetes deployment dynamically based on the actual usage of application resources.
-The Optikube backend utilizes these scalers to ensure that resource allocation is both efficient and responsive to the needs of the applications it manages.
+The OptiKube backend utilizes these scalers to ensure that resource allocation is both efficient and responsive to the needs of the applications it manages.
 This is achieved by configuring KEDA scalers according to optimization strategies derived from user input, which determine the behavior of autoscaling actions.

 ### Configuring KEDA Scalers Based on Optimization Strategies
-Optikube configures KEDA scalers based on three main optimization strategies: Performance, Cost Efficiency, and Balanced.
+OptiKube configures KEDA scalers based on three main optimization strategies: Performance, Cost Efficiency, and Balanced.
 Each strategy tailors the scaling behavior to meet specific operational goals:

 #### Performance Strategy
 - **Lower CPU Utilization:** Setting a lower CPU utilization threshold allows the scaler to activate additional resources more quickly, ensuring that performance remains high even under increased load.